Exercise - Introduce variables using the let statement

 You can also use let

 statements to define user-defined functions, which are reusable subqueries.
 Suppose you want to figure out what percent of each event type caused damage.
-You'll create a user-defined function that will calculate percentages, and later call this function and specify which columns are to be used to calculate percentage.
+You'll create a user-defined function that calculates percentages, and later call this function and specify which columns are to be used to calculate percentage.

 Within a let